xxxxxion/simple_backpropagation/README.md

 # simple_backpropagation
-Simple project that implements tangh backpropagation neural network with xor function as example
+Simple project that implements sigmoid backpropagation neural network with xor function as example